Film Career Finder

 When she isn’t on set, you can find Farnworth boxing, surfing, horseback riding, and baking.
 She also has an eye for design and has recently been renovating her home in Los Angeles.

-Farnworth’s work has received mentions from The New York Times (twice), USA Today, Deadline, Consequence of Sound, Nerdist, Yahoo Entertainment, Austin Chronicle, Filmmaker Magazine, Rotten Tomatoes, The Los Angeles Times, Dread Central, Bloody Disgusting, Vulture, Decider, Lockport Journal, LRM Online, Reel News Daily, Voyage LA, Berk Reviews, Vents Magazine, Nightmarish Conjurings, Culture Mix Online, Courageous Nerd, In Their Own League, Rue Morgue, Hey U Guys, Nerds and Beyond, Deepest Dream, The Pop Break, Screen Rant, Age of the Nerd, ComicBook.com, Flickering Myth, Cleveland.com, Arkansas Times, Washington City Paper, The Pitch Kansas City, Columbus Underground, Exclaim!, We All Want Someone to Shout For, The Hollywood News, Screen Anarchy, Slant Magazine, Film School Rejects, The Young Folks, Moveable Fest, Film Threat, Bad Feeling Magazine, Entertainment Focus, Geek Tyrant, The Wrap, and Thrillist.
+Farnworth’s work has received mentions from The New York Times (twice), USA Today, Deadline, Consequence of Sound, Nerdist, Yahoo Entertainment, Austin Chronicle, Filmmaker Magazine, Rotten Tomatoes, The Los Angeles Times, Dread Central, Bloody Disgusting, Vulture, Decider, Lockport Journal, LRM Online, Reel News Daily, Voyage LA, Berk Reviews, Vents Magazine, Nightmarish Conjurings, Culture Mix Online, Courageous Nerd, In Their Own League, Rue Morgue, Hey U Guys, Nerds and Beyond, Deepest Dream, The Pop Break, Screen Rant, Age of the Nerd, ComicBook.com, Flickering Myth, Cleveland.com, Arkansas Times, Washington City Paper, The Pitch Kansas City, Columbus Underground, Exclaim!, We All Want Someone to Shout For, The Hollywood News, Screen Anarchy, Slant Magazine, Film School Rejects, The Young Folks, Moveable Fest, Film Threat, Entertainment Focus, Geek Tyrant, The Wrap, and Thrillist.

 PHOTO CREDITS: